Agentic-Insights/voice-bot/README.md

    ```
    ngrok http 6000
    ```
-   Copy the URL that is tunneling localhost:3000 to your `.env` without `https://`, e.g.:
+   Copy the URI that is tunneling localhost:3000 to your `.env` without `https://`, e.g.:
    ```
-   BASE_URL=asdf1234.ngrok.app
+   BASE_URI=asdf1234.ngrok.app
    ```

 ## 📞 Telephony Server